 Name: Omona Innocent

-Goal of the project: Omona’s father passed away due to HIV/AIDs when he was a child.
-He understands the discrimination and lack of access to healthcare and education that orphaned children and youth in rural Uganda are facing.
-His dream is to start a social entrepreneurship centre that provides skill trainings for young people to generate income.
+Goal of the project: Omona’s father passed away due to HIV/AIDS when he was a child.
+His mum was accused of bewitching his father and was chased out of the community.
+Omona understands the discrimination and lack of access to healthcare and education that orphaned children and youth in rural Uganda are facing.
+His dream is to start a social entrepreneurship centre that provides skill training for orphans to generate income.
 He also wants to provide scholarships and medical services for his beneficiaries.

 Name: Opiyo Peter